-Pursuant to the requirements of the Securities Act of 1933, this Post-Effective Amendment No. 10 to the Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on January 30, 2015.
+Pursuant to the requirements of the Securities Act of 1933, this Post-Effective Amendment No. 1 to Registration Statement on Form N-2 has been signed by the following persons in the capacities set forth below on December 15, 2016.
 This document may be executed by the signatories hereto on any number of counterparts, all of which constitute one and the same instrument.

 Name Title

 /s/ Brook Taube Chief Executive Officer and Chairman of the

 Brook Taube Board of Directors (Principal Executive Officer)

 /s/ Richard T. Allorto, Jr. Chief Financial Officer and Secretary

 Richard T. Allorto, Jr. (Principal Financial and Accounting Officer)

-/s/ Seth Taube Director
+Director

 Seth Taube

-/s/ Jeff Tonkel Director
+Director

 Jeff Tonkel

-/s/ Arthur S. Ainsberg Director
+Director

 Arthur S. Ainsberg

-/s/ Richard A. Dorfman Director
+Director

-Richard A. Dorfman
+Robert K. Lyons

-/s/ Karin Hirtler-Garvey Director
+Director

 Karin Hirtler-Garvey

-/s/ John E. Mack Director
+Director

 John E. Mack

-By: /s/ Richard T. Allorto, Jr.

-Richard T. Allorto, Jr.

-(As Attorney-in-Fact)

-(AS Allottiey-III-Fact)